yunjiazhang/adaptiveness_vs_learning/README.md

 ## Usage Example ##
 To use ```pg_lip```, we need to first rewrite the query with the extension functions provided, then the query can be directly run with the PostgreSQL.
 For a new PostgreSQL session, run ```CREATE EXTENSION pg_lip_bloom;``` to create the extension.

+Then the query should be rewritten as the following example:
 ![Alt text](docs/query_example.jpg?raw=true "Query rewriting example")

 ### LIP query rewriting